5 digital trends today’s e-banking borrows from e-commerce

 Similar services are also offered by Kaspi Bank from Kazakhstan or the Ukrainian Privat Bank; the trend is spreading across the world.

-The B2B Aleo auction platform, prepared by ING Bank Śląski for its customers, was a pioneer of such solutions [link to Aleo case study], which were.
+The B2B Aleo auction platform, prepared by ING Bank Śląski for its customers, was a pioneer of such solutions, which were.
 It allows registered companies to make purchases and offer their products, compare offers, and conduct negotiations.
 The website succeeded thanks to its focus on the buyer’s perspective.
 Of course one of the most important motives is placing a bank’s products in an e-commerce platform so that the customer can obtain easy financing of transactions and the bank can gain new customers.